What will you find here on the wilderside?

 Kimberly plays flute and piano, and is known to read poetry in French.
 She is an early childhood educator and commenter on education issues.
 Ian has performed spoken word as a part of the near-mythic folk groovin’ band Nylon & Steel.

 The Wilders were excited to work on Ralph Nader’s 2000 presidential campaign.
 And, within four years they had: co-founded the Babylon Greens at their kitchen table; run the first full ticket of Greens in their town’s history; got Kimberly twice elected to the Executive Committee of Green Party of New York State (GPNYS) in 2002 -04.
+Following Kimberly, Ian served as th co-chair of the Green Party of New York State from 2004-2006.
 They both served as delegates to the 2004 Green Party Presidential Convention in Milwaukee, and as delegates to the 2008 Green Party Presidential Convention in Chicago.

 In early 2006, beginning with conversation at a Green Party meeting in New Paltz, NY, Ian created the peace slate concept which was used statewide by the GPNYS and nationally by GPUS.
 Kimberly & Ian developed the Long Island for Malachy campaign, and the website they created for it was archived by the Library of Congress as an example of the 2006 election: LongIsland for Malachy (At the Library of Congress: here.)